Running Cadence: Research & Metronomes

 As part of our popular Online Running Technique Programme, we usually recommend that if you feel you are overstriding, you first measure your current cadence rate, then train your body to increase this rate by 5% initially.
 This could be simply increasing your rate from 156spm to 164spm, which is much more achievable and sustainable than jumping straight to 180spm.

 Once comfortable with the new cadence, you can then increase your cadence incrementally further until you’re no longer overstriding.
-Heiderscheit et al. (2011) have now given us the research to back up what we have been saying, in as much as that 180spm is an ok figure to work towards… but more importantly just increase your cadence 5-10% by bit for a given speed, knowing that any slight increase will be beneficial due to the reduction in overstriding!
+The research cited above from Heiderscheit et al. has now given us the research to back up what we have been saying, in as much as that 180spm is an ok figure to work towards… but more importantly just increase your cadence 5-10% for a given speed.
+We know that any slight increase will be beneficial due to the reduction in overstriding!

 There are two easy methods for measuring your cadence.
 Firstly using a Garmin FootPod or similar, secondly physically counting footfalls over a given time.
 I usually suggest counting one leg for 30 seconds and multiplying by 4.